sean-cho/Epicopy/README.md

 ### Standalone

-Do not build the vignette as EpicopyData is a dependency.

 To install the standalone package use the following line:
 ```
 devtools::install_github('sean-cho/Epicopy')
 ```

 ### Complete

-**Warning:** The EpicopyData file contains a large data file and requires the manual installation of EpicopyData.

 The complete version includes all the normals compiled from TCGA.